openaps/docs/docs/docs/walkthrough/phase-2/Using-oref0-tools.md

   $ openaps report add settings/insulin_sensitivities_raw.json JSON pump read_insulin_sensitivies
   ```
 To convert this "raw" file you must do the same as done for bg_targets_raw
-Allways call the two reports to obtain settings/insulin_sensitivities
+to obtain the file settings/insulin_sensitivities
-The units function converts mmol/dl to mg/dL.

 * `basal_profile` outputs a JSON file with the basal rates stored on the pump in your basal profile